Written by 2:14 am FINRA SEC Sanctions

 The following is a review of publicly available information regarding Berthel, Fisher and Company and its securities sales practices and FINRA regulatory history.
 FINRA is the self-regulator that oversees brokers and brokerage firms.

-Berthel, Fisher and Company Financial Services Inc. (CRD#: 13609) is a FINRA registered broker-dealer based in Cedar Rapids, Iowa.
+Berthel, Fisher and Company is a dual registered broker-dealer and investment advisor firm based in Cedar Rapids, Iowa.
 Although Berthel, Fisher has a solid reputation in the securities industry, investors should know that the firm does have numerous reportable events on its FINRA Broker Report (or CRD).

-Berthel Fisher has $32.1 Million in Pending Claims
+Berthel Fisher has $32.1 Million in Pending Lawsuits

-This week, Investment News reported that at the end of last year Berthel, Fisher had $32.1 Million in pending claims, eight times what they had the previous year.
+April 6, 2023: Investment News reported that at the end of 2022 Berthel, Fisher had $32.1 Million in pending claims, eight times what they had the previous year.
 The firm has been known to offer a variety of high risk, alternative investments, which could explain the excessive number of investor complaints.

 The firm has been the subject of investigations conducted by FINRA, the Missouri Securities Division, the Nebraska Department of Banking and Finance, and the State of North Dakota (among others).
 These regulatory investigations involved the following alternative investment products: options, real estate investment trusts (REITs), limited partnerships and other direct investments, and variable annuities.

 The firm has also been named in 14 FINRA arbitration claims filed by investors.
-These claims involved various investment types and causes of action.
+These lawsuits involved various investment types and causes of action.

 Arbitrations on a broker-dealers CRD (Central Registration Depository) refer to the resolution of disputes between a broker-dealer and a client or between broker-dealers themselves through the FINRA arbitration process.
 When a client or another broker-dealer files a complaint against a broker-dealer, the complaint may be resolved through arbitration, which is a process where an independent third party (the arbitrator) hears both sides of the dispute and makes a binding decision.